dexmcmillan/platescraper/readme.md

         * *headless*: Boolean that tells Puppeteer to run in either headless (no GUI) or headful mode.
 Headful mode is useful for debugging.
         * *slowMo*: Slow your code down a bit if you're running intense scraping operations.
 Specify number in milliseconds.
         * *defaultViewport*: Set the size of the viewport when running Puppeteer in headful mode.
     * *template*: Here's where the magic happens.
-Each property in this object will represent a property in the output JSON file.
-Each property contains:
+Each property in this object will become a property in the result JSON.
+Each property contains a few fields:
         * *type*: Either single_field, table or form.
 Table will iterate through a table in your unit while single_field will grab the text of a one DOM object.
 Form will look through the first two columns of a table, grabbing the first column as the key and the second column as the value.
 Useful for grabbing an entire table of results where there may not be clearly marked table rows.